joaomarcos11/pedeai-db/README.md

 #### Github Actions

 - Configure the repository secrets.
-- Go to actions and manually run **Provision AWS RDS database** Github Action.
+- PR to main branch or go to actions and manually run **Provision AWS RDS database** Github Action.

 #### Locally